jsa-aerial/hanami/README.md

 # Example Transform 'Gallery'

+A gallery of visualization examples exploiting the abstraction power of Hanami's templates and recursive transformations.
+This will likely keep growing as neat new things are built.

+** If anyone has their own nice examples that they would like to pass along, please don't hesitate to submit a PR!!**  Thanks!

+## Observed vs Binomial Model

 Here is the same data (observed distribution vs binomial models) as row and column grouped (faceted) charts.

 ```Clojure